grantmcdermott/arch-tips/README.md

 ### Manually compile a package from source with edited PKGBUILD (Julia example)

-I installed [Julia](https://julialang.org/) via the Arch community repos.
+I initally installed [Julia](https://julialang.org/) via the Arch community repos.
 However, a build problem cropped up when upgrading to Julia 1.2.0; see [bug report](https://bugs.archlinux.org/task/63536?project=5&string=julia) and [GitHub issue](https://github.com/JuliaLang/julia/issues/33038).
-I should probably have taken this as a sign to install the official Julia binaries instead.
-(Yes, I am aware that this is actually the [recommended approach](https://julialang.org/downloads/platform.html).)
-However, this seemed a good chance to practice compiling a package from the community repos with an edited PKGBUILD.
+I ultimately took this as a sign to install the official Julia binaries instead.
+(See [above](#julia).)
+However, this also seemed like a good chance to practice compiling a package from the community repos with an edited PKGBUILD.
 There's suprisingly little guidance about this online, although [this Manjaro forum thread](https://forum.manjaro.org/t/how-to-install-pkgbuild-file-downloaded-manually/69365/2) proved very helpful.
 My full steps as follows:

 1. Create some folder to download the relevant files to.
 I used `~/julia` but I don't think the location really matters.
 ```